mrzool/polyglot-jekyll/README.md

 ---

 This wraps up our brief excursus of Polyglot Jekyll.
 Make sure to clone this repo and experiment with it locally to get a hang of how everything works together.
+If you want to check out the final result, have a look at the [online demo](http://mrzool.cc/polyglot-jekyll/).

 The approach should be solid enough and easily extensible to more complex websites.
 The next time you need to build a multilingual website, give it a shot.
 You might find that you don't need PHP, CMS's and databases to deal with it after all.